 Transport and Travel Conditions

-Well-located, air- conditioned, mid-range resort hotel in Sliema, a sea-side community.
+Well-located, air-conditioned, mid-range hotel well-located for our sightseeing program.
 Porter service is available (see 'inclusions') though you should be independent with your luggage.
 Single rooms are limited and likely smaller than twins.

 Staff and Support